Skip to content

 TrustedHostMiddleware

 RECOTEM_ALLOWED_HOSTS (default: 127.0.0.1,localhost) controls the Host header allow-list.
 Requests with a Host header not in this list receive 400 Bad Request.
-This applies to every endpoint including /health.
+This applies to every endpoint including GET /v1/health.

 In Kubernetes, kubelet probes send Host: localhost by default — this is why localhost is always in the default allow-list.
-When exposing via Ingress, add the Ingress hostname explicitly (or use the Helm chart which derives it automatically from ingress.hosts).
+When exposing via Ingress, add the Ingress hostname to RECOTEM_ALLOWED_HOSTS explicitly.

 CORS